amundsen-io/amundsen/MAINTAINING.md

 ## Labels

 We've found labels to be useful for cataloging and marking progress on features and bugs.
 You can read about our labels on the [issue_labeling](https://lyft.github.io/amundsen/issue_labeling/) document.

+## Adding new projects

+To add new projects to the amundsen-io organization, we will first discuss it through a GitHub issue.
+Once we discuss it thoroughly (~3-5 business days, depending on the volume of conversation), the maintainers will decide whether the new project should be added.

 ## Related Documents